carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 ~~~
 {: .bash}

-But before we make changes related to Mars' temperature,
+But before we make changes related to Mars' temperature in the `marsTemp`
-let's add a line to Mars.txt.
+branch, let's add a line to Mars.txt here in the `master` branch.

 ~~~
 $ nano mars.txt